ziwangdev/OpenSky/README.md

 # open-sky
-Open Sky is an job recommendation web application, developed using Github's job API, runnable as a java project with the server setup using Apache Tomcat.
+Open Sky is an job recommendation web application, developed using HTML/CSS, JavaScript and Java.
+Data is fetched using Github's job API.
+The website is deployed to AWS.
+You can open the website and test it out using the link: (posting soon!)